raspberrypilearning/butterfly-garden/en/step_3.md

 --- /task ---

-The number '90' in `point in direction`{:class="block3motion"} means point to the right which is why the butterfly flies to the right to start with.
-'0' means point up towards the top of the stage.
-You're going to make Butterfly 2 fly at a 45 degree angle.
+The number `90` in `point in direction`{:class="block3motion"} means point to the right which is why the butterfly flies to the right to start with. `0` means point up towards the top of the stage.
+You're going to make **Butterfly 2** fly at a 45 degree angle.

 --- task ---
-Click on the number `(90)`{:class="block3motion"} in the `point in direction`{:class="block3motion"} block and change the number to `45`{:class="block3motion"}.
-You can do this by moving the arrow that appears, or just by typing '45'.
+Click on the number `90` in the `point in direction`{:class="block3motion"} block and change the number to `45`.
+You can do this by moving the arrow that appears, or just by typing `45`.

 ![Selecting 45 degree angle](images/butterfly-set-angle.png)